 Out Leadership’s Business Climate Index for the 50 United States is an assessment of states’ performance on LGBTQ+ inclusion.
 It measures the impact government policies and prevalent attitudes have on the LGBTQ+ people residing in each state, quantifying the economic imperatives for inclusion and the costs of discrimination.
 It equips business leaders and policymakers with a clear sense of the most impactful steps states can take to make themselves more hospitable to forward-thinking, innovative, inclusive businesses.

 out of a possible 100 points

-Changing the gender markers on a birth certificate no longer requires an affidavit signed by a medical professional attesting to the gender change.
+Changing the gender markers on a birth certificate no longer requires an affidavit signed by a medical professional attesting to the gender change and includes a nonbinary option.
 The state outlaws discrimination based on actual or perceived sexual orientation or gender identity.